A Georgia Debt Collections Attorney Qualified To Pursue Debtors

 Learn How A Commerce Collections Lawyer Wins Cases

 We know how to legally yet firmly collect the money owed to you.
 Some of the means that we may employ, depending upon the unique circumstances in your petition are:

 Asset investigations: Uncooperative debtors can be forced to disclose all assets through a post-judgment interrogatory.
 A skilled Commerce commercial and residential debt collection attorney knows the questions to ask and where to find asset information.

 Garnishment (on wages and other assets, such as bank accounts): We’ll help you locate and seize assets as well as set up installment payments.

 Lien: Once the court has issued a fieri facias (proof of your judgment), the clerk of court can, for a nominal fee, place a lien against the debtor and any property he or she owns.
 A lien allows the creditor the right to force a sale of the debtor’s assets to collect the court award.

-Payment Plans: Not all debtors can pay the judgement within 30 days, so some creditors set up a payment plan.
-Although the costs involved must be borne by the creditor, they cannot exceed 10% of the judgement itself.
+Payment plans: Not all debtors can pay the judgment within 30 days, so some creditors set up a payment plan.
+Although the costs involved must be borne by the creditor, they cannot exceed 10% of the judgment itself.

 Consult with Wilbanks Law Firm and learn how a well-respected and successful Commerce collections lawyer wins cases.